Morphological Network: How Far Can We Go with Morphological Neurons?: Introduction

 \section{Introduction}

-In recent years, there has been a renewed interest in learning structuring elements of morphological operations.
 Mathematical morphology is a set and lattice theoretic technique for the analysis of geometrical structures.
-It originated from the study of the geometry of porous materials, and later on formalized for binary images.
-Afterwards, it has been extended to grayscale \cite{serra1983image} and color images \cite{angulo2003morphological} as well.
-Currently, mathematical morphology is employed in the analysis of graphs, meshes and many other spatial structures, although digital images remain its common application domain.
-It serves as a non-linear tool for processing digital images based on shapes present in them.
+Although it originated from the theoretical study of the geometry of porous materials, it is currently extensively used in the domain of digital image processing.
+It serves as a non-linear tool for processing digital images.
 Morphological operators decompose objects or shapes into meaningful parts which helps in understanding them in terms of the elements.
-Since identification of objects and their features are directly correlated with their shapes and arrangement, morphological methods are quite suited for visual tasks~\cite{Haralick1992computer}.
-Current approaches to image analysis mainly utilize tools of linear systems, which may not always be suitable or efficient for the task at hand.
-Being a powerful nonlinear methodology, mathematical morphology can potentially be a viable alternative to the existing image analysis tools.
+Since the identification of objects and their features are directly correlated with their shapes and arrangement, morphological methods are quite suited for visual tasks~\cite{Haralick1992computer}.
+However, coming up with a sequence of transformation and their parameters for a given problem is not straightforward and requires expert knowledge of the problem.
+To this end, researchers have tried to automatically learn the parameters (structuring element) of mathematical morphology operators (i.e., dilation and erosion).
+These learnable structures are termed as \emph{morphological neurons}.
+Although this idea is motivated by the use of these operators in image processing, they are quite generic and can be used for tasks like classification~\cite{ritter_introduction_1996,sussner_morphological_2011} and regression~\cite{de_a._araujo_morphological_2012}. on applying morphological neurons for specific tasks.
+Theoretical analysis of this structure and its properties are lacking in the literature.
+Intending to fill this gap, in this paper, we have theoretically analysed the properties of morphological neurons and shown that a specific arrangement of the neurons can approximate any continuous function.
+To be more precise, we have defined a structure called a \emph{Morphological Block} and shown that a sequence of two morphological blocks can work as a universal approximator.
+However, to facilitate the theoretical analysis, in this paper, we have restricted ourselves to the 1D version of the morphological operators, where the operators work over the whole input at once, not locally.